bird-sanctuary/arduino-bi-directional-dshot/README.md

 I recommend you use Visual Studio Code with the platform IO plugin.
 A **platformio.ini** is included in the repository with a working serial monitor configuration.

 ## C2 Interface
 This sketch also includes a C2 interface for your convenience, allowing to read, write and erase an EFM8 MCU.
 This will require you to install the EFM8 python client.
+Also by default the Arduino will start in DShot mode, to enable the C2 interface, pull pin 13 low and reset the arduino.

+To switch back to DShot mode, remove the jumper to low form pin 13 and reset the arduino.

 ### Installing python EFM8 client
 use pipenv to create an virtual env, install dependencies and enter the env: